---Borrowed from square rigged ships, a wooden rail with holes for belaying pins, where ropes are tied off.
+--Rope systems were borrowed from square rigged sailing ships, a wooden rail with holes for belaying pins provides tie-off points for the ropes.

-Pin rail located at floor level or on catwalk above floor; flyrail.
+Pin rail may be located at floor level or on a catwalk above floor; called the flyrail.

-Today main system is rarely a rope system; but often included
+Today the main fly system is rarely a rope system; but rope systems are often included

 as an auxiliary system.

-Used for temporary or custom rigging; rope systems easier to adapt than counterweight or winch systems.
+Rope systems are often used for temporary or custom rigging, as rope systems are easier to adapt than counterweight or winch systems.

-Well equipped theatre often a flyrail on both stage left and right.
+Well equipped theatres often have a flyrail on both stage left and right.

-Scene loft or fly space: large open area located above stage; curtains and flown scenery stored here.
+Scene loft or fly space: the large open area located above stage; curtains and flown scenery are stored here when "flown out".

 Gridiron, or Grid for short, on which are located the pulleys for the fly system.

-Pulleys also called Blocks, a naval term for pulleys on a ship, or Sheaves.
+Pulleys are also called Blocks, a naval term for pulleys on a ship, or Sheaves.

 Blocks may sit directly on the grid with pulley (wheel) up, called Overhung, or be fastened above grid to the ceiling, pulley hanging down, called Underhung.

-Often main loft blocks located on pairs of heavy support beams with a gap between, called loft block well.
+Often main loft blocks located on or above pairs of heavy support beams with a gap between, called loft block wells.

-Channel irons can supporting lightweight temp rigs, called spot lines.
+The Grid can supporting lightweight temporary rigs, called spot lines.

-Grid may be made of subway grating or similar lightweight metal grate; old theatres the grid and beams were of wood.
+Grid may be made of bar (subway) grating or similar lightweight metal grate; old theatres the grid and beams were of wood.

 In some theatres built on the cheap the grid dispensed with, and the rigging is underhung from the ceiling beams.

 Lack of a Grid makes maintenance difficult and temporary rigging almost impossible.

-Head blocks usually multiple blocks, i.e. a single block with several grooves or pulleys, or may be a set of individual pulleys used in association.
-Last scheme occasionally found in older hemp houses, but rarely used today.
+Head blocks usually multiple-wheel blocks, i.e. a single block with several grooves or pulleys, or may be a set of individual pulleys used in association.
+Last scheme occasionally found in older hemp houses, but is rarely used today.